It starts with me

 Figure out ways to contribute to the sustainability and livability of my community

-And, some say the most important action is to help raise awareness by talking about our collective responsibility—encourage friends to live sustainably, and engage with elected folks about enacting laws that limit carbon emissions and require polluters to pay for the emissions they produce.
+And, some say the most important action is collective action, to help raise awareness of our shared responsibility.
+Encourage friends to live sustainably and engage with elected folks about enacting laws that limit carbon emissions and require polluters to pay for the emissions they produce.

 Maybe more importantly, I’m turning around my recent deep pessimism by sitting up and listening to Aliya Haq, of the NRDC, who says, “Change only happens when individuals take action.
 There’s no other way, if it doesn’t start with people.”

 So here’s a thought: interplanetary travel is still a thrilling dream, but instead of trying to put people on the red planet, why don’t we take a giant leap for mankind by repurposing that budget toward keeping this one from becoming a red planet?
 Because only I and the other 7 billion of us on earth now can prevent the worst effects of climate change.

 Image credit: The New York Times Company.
 Creative Commons Attribution-NonCommercial 3.0 Unported License. © 2021 Su Cummings.
 All rights reserved.
 Originally published on Boldtimer.com [How to grow, while growing older]